-Statement Description allow-notify Defines an address_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. allow-transfer Defines an address_match_list of hosts that are allowed to transfer the zone information from this server. allow-update Defines an address_match_list of hosts that are allowed to submit dynamic updates for primary zones. allow-update-forwarding Defines an address_match_list of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary.
+Statement Description allow-notify Defines an address_match_list that is allowed to send NOTIFY messages for the zone, in addition to ad- dresses defined in the primaries option for the zone. allow-transfer Defines an address_match_list of hosts that are allowed to transfer the zone information from this server. allow-update Defines an address_match_list of hosts that are allowed to submit dynamic updates for primary zones. allow-update-forwarding Defines an address_match_list of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary.

-Statement Description also-notify Defines one or more hosts that are sent NOTIFY messages when zone changes occur. ixfr-from-differences Controls how IXFR transfers are calculated. max-ixfr-ratio Sets the maximum size for IXFR responses to zone trans- fer requests. max-journal-size Controls the size of journal files. max-refresh-time Limits the zone refresh interval to no less often than the specified value, in seconds. max-retry-time Limits the zone refresh retry interval to no less often than the specified value, in seconds. max-transfer-idle-in Specifies the number of minutes after which inbound zone transfers making no progress are terminated. max-transfer-idle-out Specifies the number of minutes after which outbound zone transfers making no progress are terminated. max-transfer-time-in Specifies the number of minutes after which inbound zone transfers are terminated. max-transfer-time-out Specifies the number of minutes after which outbound zone transfers are terminated. min-refresh-time Limits the zone refresh interval to no more often than the specified value, in seconds. min-retry-time Limits the zone refresh retry interval to no more often than the specified value, in seconds. multi-master Controls whether serial number mismatch errors are logged.
+Defines one or more hosts that are sent NOTIFY messages when zone changes occur.
+Controls how IXFR transfers are calculated.
+Sets the maximum size for IXFR responses to zone trans- fer requests.
+Controls the size of journal files.
+Limits the zone refresh interval to no less often than the specified value, in seconds.
+Limits the zone refresh retry interval to no less often than the specified value, in seconds.
+Specifies the number of minutes after which inbound zone transfers making no progress are terminated.
+Specifies the number of minutes after which outbound zone transfers making no progress are terminated.
+Specifies the number of minutes after which inbound zone transfers are terminated.
+Specifies the number of minutes after which outbound zone transfers are terminated.
+Limits the zone refresh interval to no more often than the specified value, in seconds.
+Limits the zone refresh retry interval to no more often than the specified value, in seconds.
+Controls whether serial number mismatch errors are logged.